LIFEHUBBER

 GLM-5.1 is a flagship text-generation model from Z.ai, positioned around agentic engineering, stronger coding performance, and longer-horizon tool use across extended sessions.

 The official model page presents GLM-5.1 as a next-generation flagship release for agentic engineering, with emphasis on coding, terminal tasks, and sustained performance over longer runs.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is